-Let me first be clear, I am not referring to our beloved healthcare workers who we all are indebted to and admire more than ever.
+Let me first be clear, I am not referring to our beloved healthcare workers to who we all are indebted.
 However, before COVID-19 consumed the world, our healthcare systems were already struggling.
 In America, medical debt is the leading cause of bankruptcy, and many people forego treatment altogether because they’re unable to afford it or lack access to care.
 Furthering lack of access, rural hospitals have been closing across the country at an alarming rate.
-We’ve seen regulations change to help in the fight of COVID-19, but as states begin to reopen, we cannot allow ourselves to slip back into the healthcare system we had prior to 2020.
+We’ve seen regulations change to help in the fight of COVID-19, but as we work to win the battle, we cannot allow ourselves to slip back into the healthcare system we had prior to 2020.

 COVID-19 has Brought Changes to Healthcare

-Prior to COVID-19 the regulatory environment made it difficult for providers to adopt a robust telehealth strategy.
+Prior to COVID-19, the regulatory environment made it difficult for providers to adopt a robust telehealth strategy.
 The Harvard T.H.
 Chan School of Public Health noted that the pandemic highlighted longstanding health inequities in the United States.
 In Europe, the coronavirus caught an inefficient public health system off guard and countries worldwide are worried about their systems collapsing.
-As COVID-19 has spread, state governments and hospitals had to fight for PPE to protect frontline staff.
-This shortage of PPE and shift in regulations has led to providers scrambling to implement telehealth.
-While elective surgeries were postponed to prevent risk of infection, hospital administrators watched procedures and visits that typically account for much of their revenue all but disappear.
+As COVID-19 has spread, providers scrambled to implement telehealth.
+While elective surgeries were postponed to prevent the risk of infection, hospital administrators watched procedures and visits that typically account for much of their revenue all but disappear.
 Whether private or public, urban or rural, many hospitals have paid a heavy price during and even post this pandemic—leaving many to likely close.

 Healthcare Impacts Everyone

 GlobalMed has been advocating for transformation in our healthcare system for nearly 20 years.
-People have needed virtual care access since day one, but regulations have made accessibility difficult if not impossible.
+After all, our vision is a world without disparity of care.
 It shouldn’t have taken a pandemic for healthcare regulations to be realistic, allowing our population to access care virtually.
 But now that we’re here, let’s not go back, we must stay the course.